Saskatoon Gay Guide – Saskatoon Gay Pride 2019

 Saskatoon Gay Pride

-One lovely time for a visit is during June’s two-week 2018 Saskatoon Pride Festival, which takes place June 10–25, 2018 and includes a slew of activities, parties, and observances, and the hugely attended Saskatoon Gay Pride Parade, on Saturday, June 24.
-Here’s a full calendar of 2018 Saskatoon Pride events.
+One lovely time for a visit is during June’s two-week 2019 Saskatoon Pride Festival, which is expected to take place June 9–24, 2019 and includes a slew of activities, parties, and observances, and the hugely attended Saskatoon Gay Pride Parade (currently anticipated to happen on Saturday, June 23).
+Here’s a full calendar of 2019 Saskatoon Pride events.
 Note this this fall, Saskatoon is also hosting the 2018 InterPride World Conference and Annual General Meeting—the dates are October 4–7, 2018.

 Built by the Canadian National Railway, the stately, steep-roofed Delta Hotels Bessborough offers old-world elegance and gardens beside the Saskatchewan River.